qinghaoh/qinghaoh.github.io/_posts/2021-08-01-probability-theory.markdown

         }

         // the possiblity that a word has 0 match with the secret words is (25 / 26) ^ 6 ~= 80%
-        // say we have a group of words from the wordlist,
+        // say we have a group of candidate words from the wordlist,
         // and each word in the group has at least one match with the guess
-        // then we want to maximize the group so if the guess is wrong, we eliminate most words int max = 0;
+        // then we want to maximize the group size so if the guess is wrong, we eliminate most words int max = 0;
         String guess = wordlist[0];
-        for (String w: wordlist) {
+        for (String w : wordlist) {
-            // score is the sum of overall frequency of each char in this word
+            // score is the sum of overall frequency of all chars in this word
             // the higher the score is, the larger the group is int score = 0;
             for (int i = 0; i < w.length(); i++) {